CSCfi/TESK/charts/tesk/README.md

 # Deployment instructions for TESK

 Helm chart and config to deploy the TESK service.
-Tested with Helm v3.0.0.
+Tested with Helm v3.0.0 and v3.2.0.

 ## Usage